 Harrowing the Dragon

-This edition was published by Ace Books on November 7, 2006 in paperback and has 308 pages.
+This fantasy, omnibus is a paperback edition that was published by Ace Books on November 7, 2006 and has 308 pages.

 An omnibus of fifteen fairy tales given a twist by McKillip.